Poison Proof Your Home

 4. Always use child-resistant packaging.
 Be aware that children can and do open these containers.

 5. Don't flush unwanted household medications or pour them down the drain.
 Do not give drugs to anyone else.
 Return to collection events where available.
-It is recommended to check with the event organizers that they can accept medications for disposal.
-Or, you can mix with something undesirable (e.g. coffee grounds, cat litter, dirt).
-Tape up containers, toss in your garbage.
+Some pharmacies have safe medical disposal available in their stores.
+Or, you can mix liquid medications with something undesirable (e.g. coffee grounds, cat litter, dirt).
+Tape up containers and toss in your garbage.

-• *Condition, age and weight of the patient;
+• the condition, age and weight of the patient

 • *Your name and telephone number.